-■ Compared with the best-performing states, a fairly large proportion (27%) of 8th graders take algebra.
+A very small proportion (4%) of 8th graders take algebra.

-• Eighth graders perform well on national assessments in math and science, and very well on national assessments in reading.
+Eighth graders perform very poorly on national assessments in math, science, reading, and writing, indicating that they are not very well prepared to succeed in challenging high school courses.

-Compared with their peers in other states, low-income 8th graders perform poorly on national assessments in math.
+Compared with their peers in other states, low-income 8th graders perform very poorly on national assessments in math.

-• Extremely small proportions of 11th and 12th graders score well on Advanced Placement tests, but large proportions score well on college entrance exams.
+• Extremely small proportions of 11th and 12th graders score well on Advanced Placement tests and college entrance exams.